Eastern Syrian town lives under al Qaeda rules

 Hussein, a 28-year-old fighter from the Osama Ibn Ziad brigade of the Free Syrian Army, sees a strategic benefit from al-Nusra, who are well armed and include foreigner fighters who can advise on guerrilla warfare.

 "The guys from al-Nusra are good people.
-We have to fight this regime and they are very well organized with strong fighters," he said.
+We have to fight this regime and they are very well organised with strong fighters," he said.

-But Abu Mahmoud, a 55-year-old laborer and father, says he fears his kids will be drawn into the group.
+But Abu Mahmoud, a 55-year-old labourer and father, says he fears his kids will be drawn into the group.

 "We don't go out unless it is absolutely necessary.
 I sent my young children to a relative in Hasaka because I don't want them to be armed," he said, referring to the northern city near the border with Turkey.